bernardthegreat/pcic_web_cms/README.md

-Web Application for PCIC CFS Freight Service with the following functionality:
+Web Application for PCIC CFS Freight Service with the use of CakePHP 2.x with the following functionality:

 a.
 Content Management System
       - Users Management